Wolf by Wolf

 After Wren’s father unexpectedly dies, her mother rips her away from her only home.
 Move after move takes Wren further and further across the country, and Wren can’t help but wonder what her mom is running from.
 Then Wren finds a beautiful pond to secret herself away to watch birds the way she and her father used to do.
 When Wren discovers the local landfill owner plans to demolish her sacred place, Wren vows to stop him.

 The birdwatching elements felt very natural to me.
-I’m not an experienced birdwatcher by any means, but my daughter and I kept a journal … Continue reading
+I’m not an experienced birdwatcher by any means, but my daughter and I kept … Continue reading

 The Loose Ends List